jklmli/manga_downloader/readme.md

 > `--convertDirectory`

-Converts the image files stored in the directory specified by the inputDirectory parameter.
-Stores the images in the directory specified by the outputDirectory Parameter
+Converts the image files stored in the directory specified by the `inputDirectory` parameter.
+Stores the images in the directory specified by the `outputDirectory` Parameter

 > `--inputDirectory`

-The directory containing the images to covert when convertDirectory is specified.
+The directory containing the images to convert when `convertDirectory` is specified.

 > `--outputDirectory`

 The directory to store the converted Images.
-Omitting this option defaults to DOWNLOAD_PATH/Pictures.
+Omitting this option defaults to `DOWNLOAD_PATH/Pictures`.

 ### Usage